-Learn About the Dual Degree Program in BSHS in Molecular Diagnostic Sciences / MSHS in Clinical Microbiology at GW
+Learn About the Dual Degree Program in BSHS in Medical Laboratory Sciences / MSHS in Molecular Diagnostic Sciences at GW

 The overall goal of the proposed program is to prepare graduates with the theoretical knowledge and practical skills for positions in diagnostic clinical molecular laboratories, public health laboratories, biotechnology companies, government agencies, law enforcement agencies, and research institutes.

 Click to expand the accordions below for more information about each program.